vdhan/an-balancer/README.md

 # An's Balancer

-An's balancer calculates AI and Fight Values balancer for VCMI.
+An's Balancer calculates AI and Fight Values balancer for VCMI.
 Based on GrayFace and Macron1 formulas (http://wforum.heroes35.net/).

 This script use Python's f-format and _should_ work with Python 3.6 or later.